 Scalability of the project.
-The prospective subgrantee will be required to share a description of the scalability of the project.50
+The prospective subgrantee will be required to share a description of the scalability of the project.52

 Download & Upload Speeds.
-The prospective subgrantee will be required to share megabit-per-second broadband download and upload speeds planned for the project.51
+The prospective subgrantee will be required to share megabit-per-second broadband download and upload speeds planned for the project.53 prod.lis.state.oh.us/solarapi/v1/general assembly 135/bills/hb33/EN/06/hb33 06 EN?format=pdf).

-Beyond the information above, prospective subgrantees will be expected to provide a near-complete, if not complete, network design that has been certified by a professional engineer stating that the proposed network can deliver broadband service that meets the requisite performance requirements to all locations served by the project in the application.
+Beyond the information above, prospective subgrantees will be expected to provide a near-complete, if not complete, network design that is ready for a professional engineer's review for certification to be able to meet its professional engineer certification requirement if selected as a subgrantee within the stipulated timeline, which will be described further below.

 Description of how the design incorporates and mitigates considerations for climate risks as identified in Climate Assessment (2.11.1) for relevant counties.
-The prospective subgrantee must include a description of how it has taken into consideration the climate assessment and key risks identified for the project areas they are applying for, and how their network design addresses these risks.
-Prospective subgrantees would be strongly recommended to consider mitigation strategies identified in this Initial Proposal.
+The prospective subgrantee must include a description of how it has taken into consideration the climate assessment and key risks identified for the project areas